SERC Advisory Council

 III.
 Duties of the Advisory Council

-- Provide viewpoints from a variety of stakeholders to include a mediator, school districts, a community member, parents of students with disabilities and the Oklahoma State Department of Education during the development of recommended policy and procedure change;
+• Provide viewpoints from a variety of stakeholders to include a mediator, school districts, a community member (if applicable), parents of students with disabilities and parent agencies, and the OSDE during the development of recommended policy and procedure change;

 IV.
 Membership